leanprover/LeanInk/README.md

 [![CI](https://github.com/leanprover/LeanInk/actions/workflows/build.yml/badge.svg)](https://github.com/insightmind/LeanInk/actions/workflows/build.yml)
 [![LƎⱯN - 4](https://img.shields.io/static/v1?label=LƎⱯN&message=4&color=black)](https://github.com/leanprover/lean4)

+This branch of `LeanInk` is a bare-bones version meant for extracting tactic data from `mathlib4`.
+It was derived from the original `LeanInk` source by iteratively simplifying and customising the code for tactic data extraction.

 LeanInk is a command line helper tool for [Alectryon](https://github.com/cpitclaudel/alectryon) which aims to ease the integration and support of [Lean 4](https://github.com/leanprover/lean4).
 Alectryon uses the information provided by LeanInk to create a static code visualization for Lean 4 code.
 For more information about Alectryon make sure to take a look at their repository.